RiaLnN/Remote-System-Monitor-Bot/README.md

 - `/audio` – Record audio from microphone (60 sec)
 - `/process` – List all running processes
 - `/help` – Show list of commands
+- `/lock` – Lock keyboard and mouse
+- `/unlock` – Unlock keyboard and mouse
 ---

 ## 🧪 Technologies Used